- 1 Purpose

 - special events not directly organised by an Organisational Unit of the University.

 Site Licences are not required for activities organised by an Organisational Unit which are Core Activities.
-However Organisational Units will still need to liaise with Campus Services about these sorts of activities and Campus Services always retains the right to liaise with the Organisational Unit about the recovery of costs.
+However Organisational Units will still need to liaise with Facilities Management about these sorts of activities and Facilities Management always retains the right to liaise with the Organisational Unit about the recovery of costs.

 Site Licences may only be signed by a specially authorised officer under authority delegated by the Vice-Chancellor.